alfredomtx/user-management-api/README.md

 <details><summary><b>Email</b></summary>

-- *️⃣ Create a microservice for the Email service(detach from the User service).
+- *️⃣ Create a microservice for the Email service(detach from the User service application).
 - *️⃣ Create a microservice for the Consumer/Subscriber of the Email queue.
 It's simple to do but for now I'm keeping in the same application to save costs with new Dynos 🙂 (since my application has low traffic).